OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Citizen-mortality:-theory-of-operation.md

 If the cim dies, an integer random number from 0 to 2 is generated; if this is zero, then the corpse 'disappears' (doesn't need deathcare).

 ## Mod calculations
+The cim's age decile is calculated by dividing the cim's age by 35 (for Sunset Harbor calculations) or 25 (for Legacy calculations).

 A modifier based on m_health and m_wellbeing is generated: 90,000 plus (150 * health ) plus (50 * wellbeing).
 This gives a number between 90,000 and 110,000.

-The cim's survival probability, via the DataStore from the configuration file, is derived from the probability in the configuration file thus:
+The cim's survival probability per decile, via the DataStore from the configuration file, is derived from the probability in the configuration file thus:
 * **Sunset Harbor calculations:** 100,000 - (100,000 * (probability^(1/35)))
 * **Legacy calculations:** 100,000 - (100,000 * (1 + ln(probability) / 25))